failsafe-go/failsafe-go.dev/http.md

   Build()
 ```

-`failsafehttp.RetryPolicyBuilder` will also delay retries according to any `Retry-After` header in the HTTP response.
+`failsafehttp.NewRetryPolicyBuilder` will also delay retries according to any `Retry-After` header in the HTTP response.
 Additional configuration, including delays for other responses, can be added to the builder as needed.

 ## Handling Retry-After